lukerobertsapps/LRDeviceKit/README.md

 You can add LRDeviceKit to your project using Swift Package Manager.
 Either:

-1. Add `https://github.com/lukerobertsapps/LRSwiftLock.git` as a Swift Package dependency to your project or
+1. Add `https://github.com/lukerobertsapps/LRSwiftLock.git` as a Swift Package dependency to your project.
-2. Add the URL to your `Package.swift` file
+2. OR add the URL to your `Package.swift` file
 ```swift
 dependencies: [
     .package(url: "https://github.com/lukerobertsapps/LRSwiftLock.git", .upToNextMajor(from: "1.0.0"))